 Today the canyon offers hikers, bikers, and equestrians an opportunity to explore the backcountry of Pico Canyon and the nearby Santa Susana Mountains, as well as a unique glimpse of early turn-of-the-century California history.

-Mentryville is California Historic Landmark number 516-1 and 2, and the few remaining structures, which include Mentry’s restored thirteen-room Pennsylvania style mansion, the one-room Felton schoolhouse, and a period barn, stand as silent reminders of a long-gone era when migrant prospectors of gold, both yellow and black, traveled from one location to the next on the news of a fresh strike.
+Mentryville is California Historical Landmark number 516-1 and 2, and the few remaining structures, which include Mentry’s restored thirteen-room Pennsylvania style mansion, the one-room Felton schoolhouse, and a period barn, stand as silent reminders of a long-gone era when migrant prospectors of gold, both yellow and black, traveled from one location to the next on the news of a fresh strike.

-There are also remnants of numerous oil industry related, and other, artifacts that can be found on the site and along some of the trails leading into and out of Mentryville.
+There are also remnants of numerous oil industry-related, and other, artifacts that can be found on the site and along some of the trails leading into and out of Mentryville.

 If you decide to hike out of Mentryville, the trail goes up to a really cool picnic area, which used to be the party area for the oil well workers.
 On both sides along the way, you can see how steep the angle of beds of the Pico anticline really is.